nichtsam/syke/docs/backend/system-overview.md

 # System Overview (Backend)

-This document outlines the core backend modules of the PsyTrack system and their responsibilities.
+This document outlines the core backend modules of the Syke system and their responsibilities.

 ## Modules